Mårten Andersson

-Marten Andersson (born Mårten Andersson, 26 November 1974) is a Swedish American bass guitarist and a member of the hard rock and heavy metal groups Lita Ford, Steelheart, Lizzy Borden, George Lynch's Lynch Mob, Dario Lorina (Black Label Society).
+Marten Andersson (born Mårten Andersson, 26 November 1974) is a Swedish American bass guitarist and a member of the hard rock and heavy metal groups Lita Ford, Steelheart, Lizzy Borden, George Lynch's Lynch Mob, Marten has also played with Dee Snider, John Rzeznik, Nancy Wilson, and Dario Lorina (Black Label Society).

 Career

-Born as an only child, it was in the outskirts of Stockholm, that Marten developed an interest in becoming a musician after being exposed to bands such as KISS and Iron Maiden.
+Born as an only child, it was in the outskirts of Stockholm, that Marten developed an interest in becoming a musician after being exposed to bands such as Kiss and Iron Maiden.
 Marten had a passion for playing various different musical instruments but soon considered bass his main instrument.
 Marten once asked his father to buy him a guitar only to have the guitar traded in for a bass two weeks later.
 At the age of 16 he had already performed shows and recorded with various local bands but he had bigger aspirations.
 He wanted to take on Hollywood.
 By the age of 18 Marten moved to Los Angeles to study music and it did not take long before he started touring the world and recording with the heavy metal band Lizzy Borden.
 Named after the band's lead vocalist and known for their outrageous and theatrical stage shows.

 Marten Andersson spent the next decade with Lizzy Borden, recording CDs and playing/touring together with bands such as: Deep Purple, Kings X, Dio, Yngwie Malmsteen, W.A.S.P. and Motörhead.
 Lizzy Borden released 9 albums and toured across the U.S. South America, Canada, Europe and Asia.
 Hitting the top 100 4 times in the U.S., #1 on CMJ (radio).
 Lizzy Borden previewed their CD 'Deal With the Devil' at the 'Wacken open air Festival Germany', in front of 35 thousand people followed by a worldwide tour.
 Longtime Lizzy Borden fan, artist and multimedia entrepreneur Todd McFarlane (best known for his creation of Spawn and stylistic revision of Spider-Man) was enlisted to capture the essence of Lizzy Borden for the Stage show and the CD cover art.
 Tragedy struck the band when guitarists Alex Nelson (2004) and Corey James (2009) were killed in separate car accidents, with Nelson's resulting in the band disbanding between 2004 and 2006.